Ellpeck/TinyLifeWeb/articles/game_dir.md

 Since `.local` is usually a hidden folder, you might have to configure your file explorer to display hidden files as well.

-You can also use a commandline to navigate to the folder directly using the following command:
+You can also use a command line to navigate to the folder directly using the following command:
 ```
 cd ~/.local/share/Tiny Life
 ```